hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Here are the steps to project formation:

+(_we recommend doing each of the below for things each time_)

 1. Forming groups [2 mins]
 2. Yes-and sessions [5 minutes]
 3. Brainstorming [23 mins]
+  1. Part 1: Generating Ideas [13 mins]
+  2. Part 2: Filtering Ideas [10 mins]

 ## Forming groups